vmaleze/opentelemetry-hands-on/README.md

 ## TP3: Add some business value

+> [!NOTE]
+> This part requires the usage of your forked repository.
+> When you push on your repo, a pipeline will automatically build the service.
+Once built, you need to update the `<service>/infra/values.yaml` to target your repository `ghcr.io/<github_account>/opentelemetry-hands-on/<service>`

 ### Add custom spans

-We just saw that there was an issue with the shopping cart id.
-Can you add this id into the traces to easily find what cart is causing trouble ?
+Can you add the shopping cart id into the traces to easily find what cart is causing trouble ?

 Tips: You need to add the following dependency and then work on the current span => https://opentelemetry.io/docs/zero-code/java/spring-boot-starter/annotations/
 ```xml